devappmin/ghlog/README.md

 ![Generic badge](https://img.shields.io/badge/Release-v0.1.0-green.svg)

-`ghlog` is unofficial GitHub cli tool which contains most-used functions on GitHub.
+`ghlog` is the unofficial GitHub CLI tool that contains the most-used functions on GitHub.

 ![code](https://user-images.githubusercontent.com/4322099/154396746-6ce6671b-4f7e-4668-8cf1-67f767aca1b1.png)

 ## Getting Started.

-1. Build `ghlog` using `go` by below command.
+1. Build `ghlog` using `go` by the below command.

 ```bash
 $ go build ghlog.go
 ```

-2. Move your application to wherever your want, likes `/usr/bin` on `Linux` or `C:/Program Files/ghlog` on `Windows`, and add environment path of the `ghlog`.
+2. Move your application to wherever your want, like `/usr/bin` on `Linux` or `C:/Program Files/ghlog` on `Windows`, and add the environment path of the `ghlog`.

-3. Start your `ghlog` using below command.
+3. Start your `ghlog` using the below command.

 ```bash
 $ ghlog